Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Optimizing Strategic Robustness

-We now evaluate \ouralgo{} in a dynamic mechanism design problem: tax policy design with interacting strategic agents in a spatiotemporal economic simulation \cite{zheng_ai_2020}.
-See Appendix \ref{sec:spatiotemporalgame} for a visualization.
-In this simulation, the \robustagent{} sets the tax policy, and the other agents play a partially observable game, given the tax policy.
-Tax-payers earn income $\income_{i,t}$ from labor $\labor_{i,t}$ and pay taxes $\tax(\income_{i,t})$.
-They optimize their expected utility $\E_{\robustagentpolicy{}, \agentpolicies{}}\brcksq{\sum_{t=0}^T \utility_{i,t}}$, using isoelastic utility \citep{arrow_theory_1971}:
+We now apply \ouralgo{} to designing dynamic (multi-timestep) tax policies for a simulated trade-and-barter economy with strategic taxpayers that interact with one another \cite{zheng_ai_2020}.
+See Appendix \ref{sec:spatiotemporalgame} for a screenshot.

+\paragraph{Setup.} In this simulated economy, the \robustagent{} sets a tax policy and the agents play a partially observable game, given the tax policy.
+Each episode is 1,000 timesteps of economic activity.
+Taxpayers earn income $\income_{i,t}$ from labor $\labor_{i,t}$ and pay taxes $\tax(\income_{i,t})$.
+They optimize their expected isoelastic utility:

-where $\posttax{\endow}_{i,t}$ is the post-tax endowment of agent $i$, and $\isoeta$ sets the degree of risk aversion (higher $\isoeta$ means higher risk aversion).
-The \robustagent{} optimizes social welfare $\SWF{}$:
+where $\posttax{\endow}_{i,t}$ is the post-tax endowment of agent $i$, and $\isoeta>0$ sets the degree of risk aversion (higher $\isoeta$ means higher risk aversion) \citep{arrow_theory_1971}.
+Players expend labor and earn income by participating in a rich simulated grid-world with resources and markets.
+The \robustagent{} optimizes for social welfare $\SWF{} = \brck{1 - \frac{\numagents}{\numagents - 1} \gini(\income)} \cdot \brck{\sum_{i=1}^N \income_i}$, the product of equality \citep{gini_variabilita_1912} and productivity.
+The taxpayers are also themselves learned with multi-agent RL, using a PPO algorithm entropy hyperparameter $\alpha$ \cite{schulman_proximal_2017}.